Ventilation of Indoor Pools and Spas

 The phenomena of indoor rain, known as moisture precipitation, is a situation brought about by the sharp contrast of thermal differentials between inside and ambient, occurring principally of an evening during frost conditions being zero movement of air

 The spread of odour created by varying forms of chlorination, mould etc.can also contribute to a degree of discomfort throughout a building particularly those of a residential situation where the natural inclination is to close everything up when the building, or area, is unoccupied.

 The problem of odour can only be resolved by air washing (ventilating) the area so as to offset any mould and mildew as might grow as a consequence of moisture saturation in the building materials.

 The air volume exchange need to be proportional to the moisture level in the air as well as temperature.

-The higher the temperature the greater the venting air flow.
-This does not mean that the flow of air needs to be high velocity but more higher volume
+The higher the temperature the greater the venting air flow potential.
+This does not mean that the flow of air needs to be high velocity but higher volume.

 In retro fitting, a complete and accurate assessment of the existing dynamics is required before the solution can be determined.
 This can be a costly affair in contrast to the implementation of natural ventilation during the initial building construction phase.

 It usually means that you’ll end up chasing your tail because as you resolve one issue, another takes it’s place, as a consequence of the ventilation solution employed in the first instance.

 Then you throw your hands up and install a high velocity fan, in the hope that it will resolve everything and when that reveals itself to be less than ideal you’ll put the house up for sale.